 R&D in the USA

+Claiming Research & Development or R&E in the US has now become easier.
 Many US manufacturers are beginning to experience the negative impacts of cheap offshore labor.
 Lower labor rates in the east and higher global competition is becoming an ever more present threat to the manufacturing base of the United States.

+Governments in western countries such as the United States understand that in order for companies to remain competitive in a global market, technology and innovation is their greatest asset, not cheap labor.
 Companies that spend the most on technical product and process development are the ones that are most likely to remain in business, hire skilled labor, and contribute to the local economic tax base.
 These same companies tend to also be more resilient in bad economic times.
 Governments also realize that tax relief in the form of tax credits encourages companies to undertake projects with risk.
 The R&D Tax credit provides American companies with excess money for capital expenditures to reduce costs, positive cash-flow, and extra marketing dollars to promote commercialization efforts.

 Salaries or wages of technical staff who work directly or manage the development projects.
 Salaries or wages of other staff that support the technical staff on the development projects e.g. administration.

 Materials that were consumed or scrapped during the development project.
 Materials, jigs, tools, presses and so forth that were discarded during the development projects.

 Subcontractor charges for work performed in the development project.